Content Operations

 Here’s what’s happening: teams nail the what but struggle with the how.
 They can outline quarterly themes, but they struggle to turn them into actionable briefs, clear timelines, and content that ships on schedule.

 To see how high-performing teams close this gap, we spoke with Chelsea and other content leaders who’ve figured out how to grow content production without sacrificing quality or burning out their teams.
-Those content leaders include:
+The titles below are the ones they held when we interviewed them, with a note where they have moved since:

-- Kasey Steinbrinck, Senior Marketing Manager at communications platform Sinch
+Kasey Steinbrinck, then Senior Content Marketing Manager at communications platform Sinch, now Head of Content at Blue Ivory Creative

-- Janine Anderson, Content Operations Manager at Zapier
+Janine Anderson, then Content Operations Manager at Zapier, now Senior Web Marketing Manager there

-This piece won't ask you to rethink your whole approach.
-We'll focus on building the system that gets your existing strategy out the door.
+This piece won’t ask you to rethink your whole approach.
+If the strategy itself still feels sprawling, it is worth streamlining it down to a few clear decisions first.
+From there, we’ll focus on building the system that gets your existing strategy out the door.

 Why strategy fails without operations